 ・Reduced muscle contraction force

-JARTA deals with these problems using the concept of laxity ability.
+JARTA deals with these issues using the concept of laxity.
 Instead of hardening or stiffening the body through training, we encourage body development that enables increased functional movement based on a wider range of body contraction and relaxation by enhancing the ability to relax while attaining contractile strength.

-This style of using the body flexibly through relaxation has advantages recognized scientifically and neurophysiologically, namely enhancements in muscle sensing ability and body cognition ability.
+This style of using the body flexibly through relaxation has advantages recognized scientifically and neurophysiologically.
+Namely enhancements in the abilities of muscle sensing and body cognition.

-Inside each muscle is a receptor organ called the “muscle spindle” that senses expansion and contraction of the muscle.
+Inside each muscle is a receptor organ called the “muscle spindle,” sensing the expansion and contraction of the muscle.

-Its sensitivity is reduced when the body is stiff, but increases when the body is relaxed with softer muscles.
+Its sensitivity becomes reduced when the body is stiff, but increases when the body is relaxed with softer muscles.

-In other words, this laxity ability (flexibility) can improve the ability to control the state and posture of your body, thereby improving your ability to move your body exactly the way you wish.
+In other words, this laxity (flexibility) can improve the ability to control the state and posture of your body, thereby improving your ability to move your body exactly the way you intend.

-In order to enhance athletic performance while preventing injury, it is critical to achieve body quality and body usage by employing minimum muscular force under all circumstances and by eliminating unnecessary stress and strain as much as possible.
+In order to enhance athletic performance while preventing injury, it’s critical to achieve body quality and body usage by employing minimum muscular force under all circumstances, as well as by eliminating unnecessary stress and strain as much as possible.

-Ability to make the ultimate choice to use the appropriate muscles
+Ability to make ultimate choices to use the appropriate muscles

-This means having the ability to make the ultimate choice for your body status to match the situation of your ever-changing competitive environment.
-No matter how strong or flexible your muscles are, a great performance cannot be expected unless you choose and manifest the body status that fits the particular situation.
+This means having the ability to make ultimate choices in the state of your body to match the situations of your ever-changing competitive environment.
+No matter how strong or flexible your muscles may be, high performance levels can’t be expected unless you choose and manifest a state in your body that best fits the particular situation.

-JARTA aims to enable our client athletes to master control of their bodies through an improved method of body use, thus overcoming physical differences.
+JARTA aims to enable our client athletes to master “body control” through an improved method of body use, thus allowing them to overcome physical differences.

 “Flexibility is stronger than muscle”

-The key idea in the world of martial arts is to win by not allowing a larger or stronger opponent to demonstrate his or her power.
-In fact, many skills hint at the effectiveness of utilizing the opponent’s power, by shutting down an opponent simply by changing the direction of his or her force, or by absorbing the opponent’s force softly.
+The key point in the world of martial arts is to win by not allowing a larger or stronger opponent demonstrate their power.
+In fact, many skills hint at the effectiveness of utilizing the opponent’s power, instead, by shutting down an opponent simply by changing the direction of the opponent’s force or by gently absorbing it.

-In terms of speed as well, martial arts provides superb concepts including faster starts and undetectable movements, among others, for the control of timing and distancing.
+Martial arts provides superb concepts in terms of speed as well, including faster starts and undetectable movements among others, to control timing and distance.

-Take the skill of quick acceleration without hitting the ground, for example.
-Even though this may sound unimaginable in normal circumstances, applying the concepts discussed above makes it happen.
-An unimaginable movement means an unrecognizable movement that cannot be dealt with, thereby leaving the opponent helpless.
+For example, take the skill of quick acceleration without hitting the ground.
+Even though this may sound unimaginable in normal circumstances, applying the concepts mentioned above makes it happen.
+An unimaginable movement means that it’s also an unrecognizable movement unable to be dealt with, thereby leaving the opponent helpless.

-The concepts discussed above can also lead to an increase in maximum speed as sharpening your senses on how you use your body to its max eliminates all elements of wasted motion.
+The concepts discussed above also leads to an increase in maximum speed, as sharpening your senses to their max on how to use the body eliminates all elements of wasted motion.

-One of the major factors keeping athletes from achieving higher performance levels in all sports is injury.
-Although recent years have witnessed extensive advanced research aimed at developing new treatment methods, no fundamental olution can be found as long as people see an injury as something unexpected or unlucky.
+One of the major factors preventing athletes from achieving higher performance levels in all sports, is injury.
+Although recent years have witnessed extensive advanced research aimed to develop new treatment methods, fundamental solutions cannot be found as long as people see injuries as something unexpected or unlucky.

-JARTA believes that most sports-related injuries are caused by the accumulation of stress, which is the result of the routine way that athletes use their bodies, including during training and in competition.
-We can presume that how people use their bodies leads to a lack of muscle force or of flexibility, which in turn is directly related to injury.
-With few exceptions, we believe that the fundamental cause of injury lies in how people use their bodies.
+JARTA believes that most sports-related injuries are caused by the accumulation of stress, which is the result of routine ways athletes use their bodies, including while training and competing.
+We can presume that how one uses their body leads to a lack of muscle force or flexibility, which in turn directly relates to injury.
+With few exceptions, we believe that the fundamental cause of injuries lie in how one uses their body.

-One of JARTA’ s major characteristics is its training theory.
+One of JARTA’ s major and unique features is its training theory.

-We focus on “the quality of physical functioning and movement” and on “quantity” as represented by various forms of muscle training that comprise the majority of today’s sports training programs.
-Quantitatively strengthening the different elements of the human body one by one, as suggested by sports scientists, does not necessarily enable an athlete to achieve the best performance because this approach misses the point of integrating various performance-affecting elements.
+We focus on “the quality of physical functions and movement” as well as “quantity” represented by various forms of muscle training which comprises the majority of today’s sports-training programs.
+Quantitatively strengthening different elements of the human body one by one, as suggested by sports scientists, does not necessarily enable an athlete to achieve their best performance, as this approach misses the point of integrating various performance-affecting elements.